Kanakpur Union

-Kanakpur Union (কনকপুর ইউনিয়ন) is a Union Parishad under Moulvibazar Sadar Upazila of Moulvibazar District in the division of Sylhet, Bangladesh.
+Kanakpur Union (কনকপুর ইউনিয়ন) is a union parishad under Moulvibazar Sadar Upazila of Moulvibazar District in the division of Sylhet, Bangladesh.
 It has an area of 23.5 square kilometres and a population of 18,458.

 History

 The etymology of the union is of two words; "Kanak" and "Pur".
 The word Kanak comes from Sanskrit and means gold or possibly imitative of clanking metal.
 The word Pur is also from Sanskrit and means city.
 Therefore, the literal translation would be the city of gold.

 Geography

 Kanakpur Union is located in the part of Moulvibazar Sadar Upazila and shares borders with the Mostafapur Union in the east.
 It has an area of 23.5 square kilometres.

 Demography

 Kanakpur has a population of 18,458.

 Administration

 Kanakpur constitutes the no. 8 union council of Moulvibazar Sadar Upazila.
-It contains 49 villages and 14 mouzas.
+It contains 49 villages.